 2021 Climate Change & Equity Essays

-A series on justice, inclusion, and equitable policy in our changing world.
+A series on justice, climate, and equitable policy in a changing world.

 At its core, policy is power: power over bodies, power over place, power over the future.
 But that decision-making power has never been particularly equitable or accessible to all.
 Historically, Black, Latino, Native, and Indigenous populations have suffered centuries of discrimination, disenfranchisement, and exclusion.
 Rural communities face the prospect of being left behind economically in the coming energy transition.
 High-ranking positions in government, academia, and Fortune 500 companies display a glaring lack of diversity.
 Too often, too many voices go unheard.